nahuelbello/vue-monster-game/README.md

 This is my first mini-project using Vue.js.

-It's a classic clicker game in which the player must fight a monster in a turn-based combat.
+It's a classic clicker-style game in which the player must fight a monster in a turn-based combat.

 There are 4 actions available you can choose and you can only use one per turn: